re-innovation/WindLogger/README.txt

 The items in this repository include:

 	The PCB files were created in KiCAD PCB design software

 	Example code has been written for the Arduino IDE.

+	The CAD design for fixings

 Overview of the design: